iqbal-lab-org/jVCF-spec/jvcf.md

 In Figure \ref{toy_graph}, black nodes mark site entry and exit points.
-Each variant site is labeled by a unique positive integer ID, and each outgoing branch from the start of a variant site is labeled by a unique positive integer, called its **haplogroup**.
+Each variant site is labeled by a unique positive integer ID, and each outgoing branch from the start of a variant site is labeled by a unique positive integer (its haplogroup).

 Assume the ploidy is 1, and we are genotyping a sample whose genotyped path in the graph is the red line.
 The jVCF of this genotyped sample would look like this: